Future use of silicon photomultiplier for KAOS at MAMI and PANDA at FAIR: Discussion

 \section{Discussion}

 SiPM technology is evolving very fast and one of the main performance improvements is the progressive reduction of the dark count rate.
 This new situation makes scintillating fibre tracking detectors read-out by SiPM an interesting and realistic option.
+Fibres with larger ($\sim$ 2\,mm) cross-sections were generating enough light to get an acceptable detection efficiency for higher thresholds reducing considerably the noise level.
+On the other hand, larger SiPM do produce higher dark count rates.

 Low light level detection will be degraded or even impossible if the devices show an increasing rate of dark pulses when operated in an radiation environment.
 The effects of irradiation on the characteristic parameters of SiPM such as dark count rate or gain uniformity were determined and found to be relevant~\cite{Sanchez2008}.
-A dedicated study of hadronic radiation effects for SiPM in the \PANDA\ environment seems necessary.
+A dedicated study of hadronic radiation effects on SiPM in the \PANDA\ environment is necessary before a final conclusion can be drawn.

 Our study has shown that present devices can be used to realise a TOF detector with the required properties.
-To fully exploit the good timing properties of SiPM, intensive development has to be carried out to increase the output signal of SiPM/fibre assemblies well above the noise level.
+To fully exploit the good timing properties of SiPM, intensive development has to be carried out to increase the output signal of SiPM$/$fibre assemblies well above the noise level.